-PREREQUISITE: PHOTOGRAPHY 100 OR 101
+COURSE TYPE: ELECTIVE OR ART PREREQUISITE: PHOTOGRAPHY 100 OR 101

-In this intermediate course, scholars expand on the basics of photography.
-Scholars review compositional elements and fundamental manual camera functions while learning complex lighting techniques.
-Scholars learn intricate digital editing methods and fine-tune their vocabulary for discussing photographs during seminars and critiques.
-Scholars develop this intermediate visual and analytical language through readings, research, demonstrations, and exercises.
-Scholars more deeply consider what they want to express through their photographs.
-The course also requires participation in two photography exhibitions.
+In this intermediate course, scholars will expand on the basics of photography.
+Scholars will review compositional elements and fundamental manual camera functions, while learning complex lighting techniques.
+Scholars will learn intricate digital editing methods and will fine-tune their vocabulary for discussing photographs during seminars and critiques.
+Scholars will develop this intermediate visual and analytical language through readings, research, demonstrations, and exercises.
+Scholars will more deeply consider what they want to express through their photographs.
+The course will also require participation in two photography exhibitions.
+Photographers discussed in the course include Deana Lawson, James Van Der Zee, Atong Atem, Namsa Lueba, Stephen Tayo, Anthony Goicolea, Walker Evans, Cindy Sherman, Dorothea Lange and many more.

-Photography 400: Conceptual Imaging
+Photography 300: Conceptual Imaging